RCMast3r/data_acq/README.md

 - [x] get py_data_acq working in dev shell with nix-proto generated python lib for proto msg packing
 - [x] make service script that creates an instance of the mcap writer and the foxglove websocket
 - [x] come up with a good way of associating the dbc file with the protobuf file

-    - I will simply match the CAN frame id name to the message name, and match each signal name (spaces into underscores) to the field name in the proto.
-The protobuf message will be packed with the parsed and converted data from cantools.

-    - notes:
-        - I want each CAN ID to have its own protobuf message. perhaps in the protobuf message I will also include the CAN ID as a fixed part of the protobuf message in the creation of the proto file.

-        - I know that I will be using cantools to create the DBC file so I might as well extend that creation script to create the proto at the same time.
-Additionally, I know that I will be using tim's auto-magic nix-proto for creation of the python auto-gen code.

 ## automation goals